 Yi j = τ 1 Cash i + Xi λ + γ j + ε ij ,

 where Y is the outcome variable, ‘Cash’ is a dummy for the random assignment to the treatment involving Cash transfer, X is a vector of control characteristics, and γ is the fixed effect for each randomization block.
 In different specifications of the model, the outcome variable, Y, is the result of the executive function index 2-5 weeks, or 12-13 month after the intervention.
-The control characteristics, X, will include age, married or partnered, number of children in the household, years of schooling, having any disability, peer- excombatant, weekly cash earnings, saving stock, working hours, selling drugs, using marijuana daily, using hard drugs daily, and committing theft in the past 2 weeks.
+The control characteristics, X, will include the same variables as Blattman et al.: age, married or partnered, number of children in the household, years of schooling, having any disability, peer- excombatant, weekly cash earnings, saving stock, working hours, selling drugs, using marijuana daily, using hard drugs daily, and committing theft in the past 2 weeks.
 To control for outliers, we will winsorize the continuous variables at the 99th percentile.
 Furthermore, we will exclude all the individuals who did not achieve at least an 80% success rate in the arrow attention test.
 Not being able to finish the arrow attention test can signal a general inability or lack of motivation to produce meaningful results in any of the additional cognitive function measures.
 Missing values will be imputed at the median level.

 Calculation of BFs.
 We will model the predictions of the hypotheses by using a half-Cauchy distribution with a mode of zero and with the scale factor explained below 34.